-The strengthening of the international micro ecosystem of innovation for the accelerated development of climate change adaptation technologies considered in the proposed project is unique, not only because it focuses on adaptation to climate change but because for the first time it approaches the development of appropriate technologies to through a co-creation process, where the prioritization of what technologies to develop and their conceptualization is mainly carried out by companies in developing countries (Dominican Republic in this case) and the leverage of resources is combined with private sector resources from States United and multilateral resources from multilateral funds such as the Adaptation Fund.
-If the leverage of resources from the Small Business Innovation and Research Program the United States (SBIR) is established and strengthened, a permanent source of financing to the private sector of the risks associated with the early stages of technological development is guaranteed.
+The development of an appropriate thermo solar desalination technology will result in the strengthening of the international micro ecosystem of innovation for the accelerated development of climate change adaptation technologies.
+This micro ecosystem is considered unique, not only because it focuses on adaptation to climate change but because for the first time it approaches the development of appropriate technologies to through a co-creation process, where the prioritization of what technologies to develop and their conceptualization is mainly carried out by companies in developing countries (Dominican Republic in this case) and the leverage of resources is combined with private sector resources from States United and multilateral resources from multilateral funds such as the Adaptation Fund.
 All the technologies to be developed by the micro ecosystem will be modular and of appropriate size for island countries.
 They will be designed for easy transport, assembly and operation by local communities.